 Neighbors Helping Neighbors Program

 This program provides assistance to qualified Roeland Park resident homeowners for exterior home improvements using volunteers and contract labor.
-Those who meet income guidelines can get assistance with a variety of exterior home repairs such as:
+Those who meet income guidelines can get assistance with a variety of exterior home repairs and yard maintenance such as:

 - repair or replacement of damaged shutters, wood-siding shingles, and guttering;